2015

 Greater Manchester Police

-Concerns summary The police investigation was severely inadequate, failing to secure the scene, account for missing items, properly investigate the source of blood, or identify a key head injury, significantly raising the risk of undetected violent crime.
+Concerns summary (AI summary) The police investigation was severely inadequate, failing to secure the scene, account for missing items, properly investigate the source of blood, or identify a key head injury, significantly raising the risk of undetected violent crime.

 Arthur Fry